CD3/HTMLSlideShowUtils/demo/slides.md

 $\nabla \times \vec{B} = \mu_0\left( \vec{J} + \epsilon_0\frac{\partial \vec{E}}{\partial t}\right)$

 The mathimg macro will create an image of some LaTeX code (using tex2im) and include it instead.
-This doesn't look as good as MathJax, but it allows you to use arbitrary LaTeX pacackages.
+This doesn't look as good as MathJax, but it allows you to use arbitrary LaTeX packages.

 \mathimg{g = \SI{9.8}{\meter\per\second\squared}}